Race: September 7, 2024

 Start: Long 10:00 AM, Short Noon, Optional early start: 9:00 AM

 Distance: 26/12 miles

-Bainbridge Island can be accessed by bridge from the north, by Seattle based ferry from the south.
 Fay Bainbridge Park is on the northeast end of the island.

 Bainbridge Island forms a natural 26.2 mile Marathon with spectacular Puget Sound views over the entire course.
 To our knowledge, this is the longest single-day race for human powered boats on the west coast.
 The Bainbridge Marathon is a very challenging race, presenting a varying array of strong currents, high winds and shipping traffic.
 When rough weather combines with the long distance, it can and has whipped the best of athletes.
 Do not tackle this one if you lack the skills, conditioning, and experience to be confident of completion.
 However, if you’re ready, the weather is often glorious and the experience nearly always exhilarating.
 The half-marathon is the same, only shorter.

 Participants acknowledge that advanced skills, conditioning and experience are essential to safe completion of the race and that they are prepared.
 In addition all participants must carry a PFD and a whistle on board per Washington State law; and be capable of self-righting their boat (this usually means carrying a paddle float for kayakers.).
 Participants are expected to go immediately to the aid of a racer who has capsized.
 (The race director will make his fairest allowance for lost time).